2yadavrajneesh/wtGallery/README.md

 4. Mobile Friendly website.

-5. User own dashboard where they can manage their profile.
+5. User own dashboard where you can manage their profile.

 **How to get this project**
 1. Clone this project and open it on your python IDE.